-The waters around Grenada and the Grenadines offer some of the very best sailing in the Caribbean; pictured: the busy harbour at Port Luis Marina © Paul Crask
+The waters around Grenada and the Grenadines offer some of the very best sailing in the Caribbean © Paul Crask

-There is no longer a requirement to pay departure tax on leaving Grenada’s Maurice Bishop International Airport.
-The tax has been built in to your ticket.
+There is no departure tax on leaving Grenada’s Maurice Bishop International Airport.
+Unlike on some other islands, the tax has been built in to your ticket.
 Travellers departing Lauriston Airport in Carriacou and connecting to an international flight the same day must pay a departure tax of EC$60.
 If you are flying from Lauriston and staying in Grenada then you must pay a departure tax of EC$10.

 Grenada’s Maurice Bishop International Airport services flights to and from the United Kingdom, the United States, Canada and the Caribbean.
 The airport is located in the southwest of Grenada and is very close to the large resorts and beaches of Grand Anse.